Project-Group-Compiler/Cold_Compiler/README.md

     make
     ```

 2. Run script for executing testcases.
-The generated assembly code will get saved in `outputs` directory.
+The generated assembly code and executables will get saved in `outputs` directory.

     ```bash
     chmod +x run.sh